dasch-swiss/dsp-tools/docs/create_onto.md

 # knora-create-onto

+The command `create-onto` can be used to upload a data model (ontology) from a JSON file to a knora server, or to dump a data model from a knora server to a JSON file.

 - `knora-create-onto create` creates an ontology.
 Furthermore, the script reads a JSON file containing the data model (ontology) definition, connects to the Knora server and creates the data model.
-- `knora-create-onto get` reads an ontology from a server and creates a JSON file that can be used by `knora-create-onto create`
+- `knora-create-onto get` reads an ontology from a server and creates a JSON file that can be used again by `knora-create-onto create` to implement the data model on another server

 ## Usage